My First Gun: What Transfer Day Is Really Like For Women Beginners

 Someone who learned, after years of doing the opposite, that fewer better things is always the right answer.

 I used to buy the cheaper version of things.
 Not because there's anything wrong with that, there isn't, but because I thought I was being practical.
 What actually happened is I was never quite happy with what I had, and I'd eventually buy more, or buy again, or wish I'd just gotten the thing I actually wanted in the first place.
 At some point I decided: get the thing you'll have for the rest of your life.
 Take care of it.
 Done.
-"Don't Make My Mistake: Why There's No Rush to Buy Your First Gun" If you're still in the research phase and feeling the pressure to buy something, anything, I wrote about that too.

 That's how I ended up at the counter with paperwork in front of me and a Nighthawk I'd never shot waiting on the other side of it.